 The Italian Jobs: Hokey Pokey & Penny Licks

 But people have always liked to eat ice cream outside too.
 And political upheaval in Italy would ultimately result in ice cream that everyone could afford to buy on the streets of America and the UK!

-It was in the late 19th century that poor Italians started migrating to the UK and USA, and bringing their ice cream traditions with them.
-Poverty drove many Italians to seek better lives in more industrial countries.
+It was in the late 19th century that poor Italians started migrating to the UK and USA, and bringing their ice cream traditions with them, as poverty drove many Italians to seek better lives in more industrial countries.

 It is estimated that the ice cream trade tripled the numbers of Italian migrants to the UK between the 1880s and 1901.

-Ice cream on both sides of the pond were sold in small glasses and known as a ‘penny lick’.
+Ice creams on both sides of the pond were sold in small glasses and known as a ‘penny lick’.

 The vendors who sold the ice cream were known as ‘hokey pokey’ men.
 It is thought that this was due to their vendor’s cry, which was either ‘oh che poco’ (oh how little) or ‘ecce un poco’ (here’s a little bit).

 The penny lick glass was the descendant of the beautiful porcelain ice cream cups of the 18th Century...